Zika vaccine shows promise in mice, lifting maker Inovio

 Phase I is the first stage in a three-step process of testing new medicines and involves giving an experimental product to healthy volunteers.

-Other organisations with relatively advanced Zika vaccine projects include India's Bharat Biotech, which said earlier this month that its experimental vaccine would start pre-clinical trials in animals imminently.
+Other organizations with relatively advanced Zika vaccine projects include India's Bharat Biotech, which said earlier this month that its experimental vaccine would start pre-clinical trials in animals imminently.

-The U.S. National Institutes for Health is also working on another DNA vaccine, while France's Sanofi, which makes the world's first vaccine for dengue, said on Feb.
+The U.S. National Institutes for Health is also working on another DNA vaccine, while France's Sanofi (SASY.PA), which makes the world's first vaccine for dengue, said on Feb.
 2 it was launching a Zika project.

-Despite the accelerated work programme, however, the WHO estimates it will still be at least 18 months before any Zika vaccines are ready to be tested in large-scale clinical trials.
+Despite the accelerated work program, however, the WHO estimates it will still be at least 18 months before any Zika vaccines are ready to be tested in large-scale clinical trials.

 Much remains unknown about Zika, including whether the virus actually causes microcephaly, a condition marked by an abnormally small head size in newborns, although the WHO believes the suspected link could be confirmed within weeks.